- Origin & History of White German Shepherds

 Origin & History of White German Shepherds

-White DSDs are originally from European farms where they were valued for their obedience and loyalty as a herding dog.
+White German Shepherds are originally from European farms where they were valued for their obedience and loyalty as a herding dog.
 Their white coats blended in with the sheep, making it easier for farmers to spot wolves and coyotes.

-White DSDs are direct descendants of Max Von Stephanitz’s German Shepherd.
+White German Shepherds are direct descendants of Max Von Stephanitz’s German Shepherd.
 Howard, the first German Shepherd, had a direct grandfather named Greif von Sparwasser, a White German Shepherd, making the recessive gene always present in modern German Shepherds of all colors.

 These descendants of Howard were eventually brought to Canada and the United States.